mnot/I-D/draft-nottingham-binary-structured-headers.md

 The Binary Structured Type in a Parameter MUST NOT be an Inner List (0x1) or Parameters (0x2).

 Parameters are always associated with the Binary Structured Type that immediately preceded them.
-Therefore, Parameters MUST NOT be the first Binary Structured Type in a Binary Representation, and MUST NOT follow another Parameters.
+Therefore, Parameters MUST NOT be the first Binary Structured Type in a Binary Structured Field Value, and MUST NOT follow another Parameters.

 ### Integers